Questions & Answers

 Can anyone purchase plants from Garden World?

 Yes!
+We are a retail garden center.
 Our 10 acre nursery and online shopping inventory are open to everyone.

 What can I find at Garden World?

 Designed around "Support your local grower", Garden World offers an unmatched selection of plant material grown by premier northwest growers.
-We stock over 15,000 plants in 800 varieties, ranging from the unique and unusual to the very common.
-Our growers consign their products to Garden World, allowing the retail buyer an opportunity to experience material not readily available elsewhere.
+We stock over 15,000 plants in many different varieties, ranging from the unique and unusual to the very common.
 The exclusive selection is a one-stop shop resource for homeowners, contractors, architects, designers, collectors and small retailers.

 Can Garden World special order plants?